1655 Manawagonish Road, Saint John, NB

 NOTE: If you find yourself receiving some information that you just simply aren’t interested in, you can change your preferences at any time using the update subscription preferences

 125 Prince William Street, Saint John

 First listed for sale in 2008 for $1,250,000, this building (easily identified by its massive pillars) has been sold.
-Over the years we’ve had a couple of offers which failed to close for different reasons but we’ve finally gotten this one across the finish line!
+Over the years we’ve had a couple of accepted offers which failed to close for different reasons but we’ve finally gotten this one across the finish line!